How To Look At A House

 The bigger repairs, like bulges, will need a construction professional to make them disappear without a trace.
 Here’s an example of a well-done stucco repair by a pro before being painted over.

-Also see our blog post Why is my stucco cracking? to learn more.
+Also see our blog post Why is my stucco cracking? and How can I tell if stucco is loose around wall cracks? to learn more.

 • • • • • • • • • • • • • • • • • • • • • • • • • • •